 - Get treatment from a doctor

 When You Lose a Toenail, Will It Grow Back?

 Toenails will usually grow back after they have fallen off.
 However, how long it takes can vary.
 A nail might completely regrow within a few months to a year.
 In some cases, it could take up to two years for a toenail to grow back completely.

 How quickly the toenail grows back can depend on why it fell off.
-If trauma was the cause, it could grow back quicker.
-However, if a nail fungus caused the nail to fall off, it could take at least a year for it to grow back.
+If trauma was the cause, it could grow back quickly.
+However, if a nail fungus causes the nail to fall off, it could take at least a year for it to grow back.
 Other factors can affect the rate of regrowth too, including age.

 When to See a Doctor?

 You should see a doctor if a toenail suddenly falls off or if your toe is bleeding and won’t stop.
 A doctor can help you to treat any immediate concerns, such as bleeding, as well as determine the cause of your toenail falling off if you’re not sure what caused it.
 They can also provide further advice on how to take care of your toe and prevent any further injury.

 Are you short on time, or do you have other reasons it’s difficult to get to a doctor?
 Seeing a doctor online can eliminate all of the usual problems.
 You benefit from a virtual consultation that enables you to speak to a qualified doctor, explain and show them your symptoms, and get the right advice, diagnosis, and treatment.
 Online doctors can prescribe any treatments that you need and refer you to other medical professionals if necessary.